frodobots-org/earth-rovers-linux-sdk/README.md

 This SDK allows you to set up a UDP server on port 3535 to communicate with the bot.
 It also generates a `test.h264` file in the root directory, where you can monitor the movements of your bot.

 ## Constraints
-In order to use or run this SDK you need to have an account registered with
+In order to use or run this SDK you need to have an account registered with Frodobots.
+This is meant for research purposes, reach to us here: [Frodobots Discord](https://discord.com/invite/AUegJCJwyb)

 ## Quick Start with Docker

 1. **Clone the repository**

    git clone <repository_url>

 2. **Create a .env file in the root directory**